 Every industry has margins.
 You’ve seen Shark Tank, right?
 Standard stationery industry markup is 2.5-3x.
-This means that of the money you pay me, about 1/3 will go to literally covering the cost of the materials, about 1/3 will go to taxes, and the other 1/3 is profit -YAY.
+This means that of the money you pay me, about 1/3 will go to literally covering the cost of the materials, some will go to taxes, and the rest is profit -YAY.
 Well, before it has to go to keeping the lights on, and paying for samples that I sent you free of charge, and swatches, and color decks, and all the other things that make this possible.
 But then some of that actually turns into profit sometimes, which means I can eat, whoo hoo!!!!

 And if you’re wondering, that extra $60 you see above is not bad math.
 It is for the additional assembly time it takes to add in the inserts, most of which do not go to each guest, so I have to check and re-check the guest list carefully.
 I also typically don’t charge if someone needs multiple versions of the same card (2 different RSVP cards with different events on them for instance), so that extra little bit covers these types of costs.

 The main invitation has foil and flat printing on it!

 100 cost me: $279

 As you can see, this is a steal (less than 3x margins)!
 I charge $350 for a foil upgrade from the original cost of the invitation which is about $1.20 each ($0.42 before markup).
 If you’re not familiar with foil printing, there are two parts to it: first, The Die, which is made out of metal, then actually stamped into the paper.
 I include an upgrade to double thick invites for foil, to get added depth to that impression.
 Then there’s part 2.
 The Stamping, which is the actual process of running the job on the press.